 Navigating the tangle of paperwork required to claim your disability compensation from the VA can feel daunting and overwhelming.
 That can especially be the case if a veteran or his or her loved one is living with a mesothelioma diagnosis.

-The staff at the Mesothelioma Veterans Center can assist you with finding an attorney if you do not already have one.
-We can also help you with the claims process and ease some of the burden in this uncertain time.
+The staff at the Mesothelioma Veterans Center are ready and waiting to help you with the claims process and ease some of the burden in this uncertain time.